QTM 302What Happens After Death?

 "There are only two kinds of people in the end: those who say to God, 'Thy will be done,' and those to whom God says, in the end, 'Thy will be done.'
 All that are in Hell, choose it...
 The doors of hell are locked on the inside."
 (C.S.
 Lewis, The Great Divorce)

-We often complain, "How could a loving God punish people?"
-But deep down, we demand justice.
-If someone hurt your child, you would demand that the judge do his job.
-You wouldn't want a judge who just shrugs and says, "I'm loving, so I'll let the criminal go."
+We often say, "How could a loving God punish people?"
+But deep down we want justice.
+If someone hurt your child, you would want the judge to do his job.
+You would not want a judge who shrugs and says, "I'm loving, so I'll let the criminal go."

 We have a moral law built into us.
-We know that Evil must be quarantined.
-Hell is the Quarantine facility for evil.
+We know that evil must be contained.
+Hell is the place where evil is contained.
 The problem is not that God is unfair; the problem is that we are the ones carrying the infection.

-We have audited the options.
-We have looked at the medical anomalies that challenge the "Lights Out" theory, the exhaustion of the Eastern cycles, and the anxiety of the "Good Person" courtroom.
+We have looked at the options.
+We have seen the medical evidence that challenges the "lights out" theory, the exhausting cycle of Eastern rebirth, and the anxiety of the "good person" courtroom.

-Right now, you might be an Agnostic or an Atheist, but you are still enjoying the benefits of God.
-You enjoy love, you enjoy friendship, you enjoy the taste of good food, and you enjoy the beauty of a sunset.
+Right now, you might be an agnostic or an atheist, but you are still enjoying good things that come from God.
+You enjoy love, friendship, the taste of good food, and the beauty of a sunset.

-The Bible calls this "Common Grace" (Matthew 5:45).
-God is currently sustaining the world, filtering His goodness to everyone, regardless of whether they believe in Him.
-You are breathing His air and living in His house, even if you refuse to speak to the Landlord.
+The Bible calls this "common grace" (Matthew 5:45).
+God is currently holding the world together and giving His goodness to everyone, whether they believe in Him or not.
+You are breathing His air and living in His world, even if you refuse to talk to Him.

-Hell is simply the moment where God finally grants your wish for independence.
-He withdraws His presence completely.
-But because God is the source of those good things, when He leaves, He takes the "Good" with Him.
+Hell is the moment when God finally gives you what you asked for: independence from Him.
+He withdraws His presence.
+But because God is the source of all good things, when He is gone, the good goes with Him.

-Imagine a reality where you are fully conscious, fully yourself, but every single attribute of God is gone.
+Imagine a reality where you are fully conscious, fully yourself, but every good thing from God is gone.

-- God is Love: Remove that, and you are left in a reality of absolute selfishness, where no one cares about you, and you are incapable of caring about anyone else.
+- God is love: Remove that, and you are left in a reality of pure selfishness—no one cares about you, and you cannot truly care about anyone else.

-- God is Order/Reason: Remove that, and you are left with the chaotic, screaming frustration of a mind that can never find peace.
+- God is order and reason: Remove that, and you are left with the chaotic, screaming frustration of a mind that can never find peace.

 The British theologian C.S.
 Lewis described Hell not as a place where God tortures you, but as a place where you are trapped inside your own ego forever.